 Want après ski vibes and days on the slopes closer to home?
 You don't have to leave the UK for a skiing holiday – head to Scotland instead and tuck into venison stew, hot chocolate and steaming bowls of cullen skink after a day on the mountain slopes, then curl up in a cosy chalet, gastro pub or family-friendly cottage.
 Here is our pick of Scottish ski resorts.

 Lively carnival vibes

-New Orleans’ Mardi Gras carnival falls on 1 March this year, so visit the city at the end of February to soak up the atmospheric anticipation in the air.
+New Orleans’ Mardi Gras carnival falls on 21 February this year, so visit the city to soak up the atmospheric anticipation in the air.
 While you’re there, tuck into Louisiana specialities at traditional haunts such as The Parkway Tavern for shrimp po’ boys, Willie Mae’s crispy fried chicken and Café du Monde’s sugar-coated beignets.
 For a break from the action, explore the grandeur of the quieter Garden District before a jazz and bloody mary-fuelled brunch of shrimp and grits, waffles or gumbo of the day at Atchafalaya.
 Just outside the French Quarter, the backyard party held each night at Bacchanal makes for one of the city’s great romantic spots.
 Enjoy wines from small producers and bowls of ceviche while listening to jazz under the night sky.
 Stay at Catahoula Hotel and catch carnival sounds from the street below at the rooftop pisco sour bar.

 Want to celebrate Mardi Gras at home?
 Order Decatur’s Friday sharing feast of New Orleans-style lip-tingling seafood boil complete with all the trimmings.